nguyentbanh/install-Aircrack-ng/README.md

-# install-Aircrack-ng, Sniffing by Airport, and using Aircracking-ng on Mac
+# Install Aircrack-ng, Sniffing by Airport, and using Aircracking-ng on Mac

 <h2>1.
 Install HomeBrew</h2>
 at https://brew.sh by terminal.
 Paste that at a Terminal prompt.